adamhleslie/WarmGun/README.md

+## This project2 branch is for backup purpose

 ## Design Overview
 Core is the basic functionality of the engine.
 It runs the game loop, which calls update on Modules and Entities, then renders.
 Modules are the overarching engine extensions - large additions to total functionality